adrianuscharlie/Fullstack-NextJS13/README.md

 # Fullstack Web Development Using NextJs 13
-Create RESTful API website called Sambatdotcom using NextJS 13 for the entire development and using MongoDB for the database.
+Create RESTful API website called Kuotes.ID using NextJS 13 for the entire development and using MongoDB for the database.

 ## Table of Content
 - About this project